 Puzzle Game: Any number of games that ask you do a repetitive task increasingly well.
 The most famous puzzle video game is likely Tetris, in which completing a horizontal line of blocks clears the line.
 Tetris Attack and “match three” games like Bejeweled play on the Tetris theme by matching similar objects to clear them.
 Peggle uses simulated physics to clear pegs with a silver ball before hitting the bottom of the screen.

 QHD: Usually anything above 1080p screen resolution.
-4K is a common television screen resolution, however monitors can be 2560×1440 at 60Hz which is somewhere between 1080p and 4K.
+4K is a common television screen resolution, however monitors can be 2560×1440, which is somewhere between 1080p and 4K.
 4K is four times the screen resolution of 1080p.

 Refresh Rate: The number of times in one second that a screen refreshes.
 For many years, televisions were capable of 60 Hertz, which is a possible 60 frames per second.
 That said, cable television was often interlaced, so odd rows of pixels would refresh at a different time than even rows, giving the appearance of 30 frames per second.
 Film is often 24 frames per second.
 Modern computer monitors are supporting higher refresh rates, such as 75Hz, 120Hz, 144Hz, 165Hz, and 240Hz.
 “Adaptive refresh” technology has emerged to lessen the needed bandwidth on a video cable.